Comment on page

 You can read more about AWS EBS volume IOPS here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html.

 The number of IOPS required for a particular workload is influenced by many factors.
 Testing your particular application is the best way to determine the number of IOPS required.
 A reliable method is to estimate about two IOPS for every index, including the primary key itself.
 So if a table has two indices besides primary key, estimate that an insert or update will require about six IOPS.
 Note that that can often be closer to one IOPS per index under load due to internal batching of writes, and sometimes even better when doing sequential inserts.
 Again it is best to test to verify this with application specific data and write patterns.

 For assistance in estimating IOPS requirements feel free to contact HarperDB Support or join our Community Slack Channel.

-- Sensor Data CollectionIn case of IoT sensors where data collection will be sustained high IOPS are required.
+- Sensor Data CollectionIn the case of IoT sensors where data collection will be sustained, high IOPS are required.
 While there are not typically large queries going on in this case, there is a high volume of data being ingested.
 This implies that IOPS will be sustained at a high level.
-For example, if you are collection 100 records per second you would expect to need roughly 3,000 IOPS just to handle the data inserts.
+For example, if you are collecting 100 records per second you would expect to need roughly 3,000 IOPS just to handle the data inserts.